General Academic Information

 Academic records are retained permanently.
 Official transcripts bear the seal of the school and are distributed in a sealed envelope.
 They may be requested from the Records Office by presentation of the Transcript Request Form or a signed letter and will be sent directly to the student, to an institution upon request, or may be picked up in the Records Office.
 Unofficial transcripts are also available and may be faxed.

 Allow seven business days for completion of transcript requests.
-Transcripts are not issued for students who have outstanding accounts unless payment arrangements have been made.
+Transcripts are not issued for students who have outstanding accounts unless payment arrangements have been made, or the request falls under an exemption category outlined by the amended Student Debt Assistance Act (Illinois Public Act 103-0054, Sec.15).
 Consult the Catalog or the Records Office for any minimal fees for transcripts.